 This common winter vegetable is a regular ingredient in superfood dishes.
 The high antioxidant(6) content strengthens your immune system and protects your body from diseases like Alzheimer’s and arteriosclerosis.
 You can add raw kale to your salad, prepare a healthy snack of kale leaf chips or mix it together with apple, kiwi, avocado, and ginger to make a green smoothie.

-Another superfood is blueberries.
+Another fantastic superfood for overall immune system health is blueberries.
 They are loaded with vitamin C and potassium as well as other important vitamins.
-Be sure to eat them during cold season – in smoothies, baked oatmeal, or just as a snack.
+Be sure to eat them during the cold season – in smoothies, baked oatmeal, or just as a snack.
 These purplish berries are anti-inflammatory vitamin bombs that protect against disease.
 The flavonoids they contain give them their color.